rancher/rio/README.md

 Rio
 ===

+1. Simple, fun, end-to-end container experience
+1. Cloud Native Container Distribution

-Rio is a user oriented end-to-end container solution with a focus on keeping containers simple while continuing to leverage new technologies such as service mesh (Istio).
-Basically we just want to make containers simple and fun again.
+Rio is a user oriented end-to-end container solution with a focus on keeping containers simple and combating the current trend of complexity.
+It's kept fun and simple through it's familiar and opinionted user experience.
+Additionally, Rio is a "Cloud Native Container Distribution" meaning is includes builtin Cloud Native technologies such as Kubernetes, Istio, Containerd, etc. so that the user need not be an expert in installing, using, and maintaining these system.
-Rio is intended to be a single tool that is suitable for all stages of the container lifecycle, from development to production.

 ## Current Status: Early Preview